pat310/google-trends-api/README.md

 * [allTopCharts](#alltopcharts): returns the top trending charts for a given date and location.
 Charts contain information such as title, description, source, a jumpFactory, etc.
 * [categoryTopCharts](#categorytopcharts): returns the top trending charts for a given category, date, and location.

+For each of the API methods, rather than providing the parameters to the function in a specific order such as `googleTrends.topRelated('keyword', 'country')`, you can provide the function with an "options" object.
+Keys that are not required for the method are simply ignored.
+The available keys of the options object are as follows:

+* geo: 'country code provided as a string',
+* date: 'date provided in format yyyymm as a string where January starts at 01,
+* category: 'a string for a specific category',
+* keywords: 'either an array of keywords as strings or a singular keyword as a string'

 <hr>
 #### topRelated()
 *Returns the top related keywords for a provided keyword or an array of keywords*